 It may be cold outside, but the housing market is still hot.
-Despite the snow and ice, the seller’s market we saw in 2017 persists, and while demand is still high, the previously inconceivable notion of selling your home in winter is not only viable – it may be the secret to garnering the best price for your home.
+Sure, rates aren’t where they were in 2017, but they are still historically low, and demand continues to be high.
+With that said, the previously inconceivable notion of selling your home in winter is not only viable – it may be the secret to garnering the best price for your home.

 For any cold-weather homeowners, we understand that selling your home in winter may seem inconvenient.
 From the busy holiday months to the treacherous weather, there are several factors this time of year that make selling a home the last thing on many people’s minds.